chstan/autodiDAQt/docs/source/examples.rst

                yield {'point_mover.location': next_point, 'value_reader.value': value}

-We still ``yield`` back to DAQuiri, but now it is with the actual data.
+We still ``yield`` back to autodidaqt, but now it is with the actual data.
 This also allows us to do some computation on the data if necessary.
-You might notice that DAQuiri does not make it very simple to compute values to be saved in the standard (declarative) interface.
+You might notice that autodidaqt does not make it very simple to compute values to be saved in the standard (declarative) interface.
 This is intentional: it is better to save the data in as close a format as it was recorded as possible, together with as much metadata about the process as possible, and push computations to your data analysis.
 Saving partially analyzed adds opacity to the DAQ process